-This year marks the 22nd year that the Wisconsin Idea Fellowship (WIF) has been supporting students projects to solve community challenges.
-As the application process for the 2021-22 Wisconsin Idea Fellowship opens, Laura Livingston, the Community-Engaged Scholarship Graduate at the Morgridge Center for Public Service, explains further about the Wisconsin Idea Fellowship.
+This year marks the 24th year that the Wisconsin Idea Fellowship (WIF) has been supporting students projects to solve community challenges.
+As the application process for the 2022-23 Wisconsin Idea Fellowship opens, Laura Livingston, the community-engaged scholarship graduate at the Morgridge Center for Public Service, explains further about the Wisconsin Idea Fellowship.
 This article was updated on October 12, 2021.

 What is the Wisconsin Idea Fellowship?